Digitalization: Transforming the real estate industry

 Through tokenization, blockchain creates an unprecedented level of security, keeping valuable data, insight, sensitive data and the transactions themselves safe.

 “The future of real estate lies at the intersection of managed logistics and platform technologies that leverage artificial intelligence, data science, and mobile technology… The second phase of real estate tech are companies offering utilities or tools on top of the existing real estate process and industry – think eSignature, CRMs or transaction management platforms.
 Today, we are getting the first glimpses into Real Estate’s future.”

 This shift towards sustainability is being complimented by a shift in focus away from the buildings themselves and towards the people who live and work in them.
 Historically, real estate companies have seldom prioritized the human outcome in a meaningful way with their developments but many now recognize that promoting long term welfare and a sense of community yields benefits not just for tenants but also for investors and society as a while.
-To achieve this end goal, companies are naturally turning to smart technologies and advanced analytics aligned to direct interaction with customers and tenants to pull together data-based validations of their concepts.

 Through the power of technology and digitalization, companies are putting sustainability and livability at the heart of their projects, and in doing so are creating a safer, healthier and more fulfilling future for us all.
 Discover the Nomoko Platform now to get a taste of the future of real estate industry!